eukras/refspy/README.md

 - Find biblical references matching human writing styles (spaces, commas, prefixes, abbreviations)
 - Match international and European syntaxes (Matt 5:3,7-9 vs Matt 5,3.7-9).

-- Use contextual book references to interpret partial references (e.g. "i Romans see 5:4").
+- Use contextual book references to interpret partial references (e.g. "in Romans see 5:4").

 - Sequentially replace matched references.
 - Compile indexes of all matched references, or all verse ranges covered; list the most referenced chapters (hotspots) in a list of references.